💻 Conducting a technical assessment

 - An assessment that is administered closer to the beginning of the process should be designed to determine whether somebody possesses the baseline competencies that are necessary for them to perform well in a given role.

 Something that a lot of companies often forget at this stage is just how competitive technical hiring is.
-Any candidate that you’re talking to is most likely engaging with other companies as well.
+Any developer that you’re talking to is most likely engaging with other companies as well.

 Proper briefing is also super important when conducting any kind of technical assessment.
 A poorly briefed assessment project that you think shouldn’t take more than 4 hours can end up taking the whole weekend to complete if you’re not clear on exactly what the deliverables and goals of the project are.